 I share this out of love and respect for everyone who has ever sat through a poorly led student voice event and wanted to do it differently.
 If you are really committed to being an excellent facilitator of student voice, read on.
 If you’re not, well, good luck, and don’t give up.

-HINT 1: Before You Start
+Tip 1: Before You Start

 Before you start down the road of facilitating student voice, youth should think about these questions:

 - Who were the best teachers, facilitators, or adults who worked with students you ever experienced?
 The worst?
 What made them that way?

 - What is your goal for being an excellent facilitator- productivity, interaction, fun?
 Do you think you can facilitate all those at once?

 - What assumptions do you have about facilitation?